-Measuring principle Mass flow measurement based on the Coriolis measuring principle Measuring system The measuring system consists of a transmitter and a sensor.
-The transmitter and sensor are mounted in physically separate locations.
-They are interconnected by connecting cables.
-For information on the structure of the measuring instrument $\rightarrow \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $
+Measuring principle Mass flow measurement based on the Coriolis measuring principle Measuring system The device consists of a transmitter and a sensor.
+The device is available as a compact version: The transmitter and sensor form a mechanical unit.
+For information on the structure of the measuring instrument $\rightarrow \implies 13$